gelso/TubeEase/README.md

 This is an **open-source, non-profit project** created to help bridge the digital divide and make technology more accessible to everyone.

+**Important Note:** To use Google's free YouTube API, a one-time technical setup is required.
+This configuration step needs to be completed by someone with basic technical knowledge (a family member, friend, or tech-savvy person).
+Once configured, the tool becomes completely simple to use for everyone.

 ## How to Use
 1. Download all files from this repository to your computer
 2. Follow the setup instructions below to get your YouTube API key